shannonlindsay/Data-AI-Dev/Instructions/labs/create-calculation-groups.md

 ### Finish up

-In this task, you will finish up.
+In this task, you'll finish up.

 1. Save the Power BI Desktop file.